Meet the Governors

 Within the time my children have attended North Fawdon Primary School, I have witnessed my children’s confidence grow and in such a short time, they felt they had been in attendance at this school in their words ‘all their lives’.
 Their voices are heard and their individuality promoted while also learning in a positive environment, boundaries and skills that they will take with them for life.

-I have also felt confident in North Fawdon Primary School from the outset and I am humbled to now be Chair of their governing team.
+I have also felt confident in North Fawdon Primary School from the outset and I am humbled to now be part of their governing team.

 Mr Rob Carradice